 - Tim Bray Theatre Company: Developed a strategic plan for the children’s theatre company

-- University of Auckland Library: Facilitated Creativity, wellbeing & team-building workshop in collaboration with artist Sam Melser
+- University of Auckland Library: Facilitated a Creativity, Wellbeing & Team-building workshop in collaboration with artist Sam Melser

-- MOTAT: Developed a 5-year visitor experience plan and an associated staff activation programme – read the case study
+- MOTAT: Developed a 5-year visitor experience plan and an associated staff activation programme (see the case study)

 - Whāngarei Art Museum: Developed an audience strategy for the Hātea Art Precinct (including the Hundertwasser Art Centre with Wairau Māori Art Gallery and Whāngarei Art Museum)

 - Govett-Brewster Art Gallery/Len Lye Centre: Developed a 5-year audience engagement strategy with the Public Engagement team

 - National Museum of the Royal New Zealand Navy Te Waka Huia o te Taua Moana o Aotearoa: Developed a 5-year Audience Strategy with the team